nlpsandbox/date-annotator-stub/README.md

 ## Overview

 This repository contains a Python-Flask stub for the [NLP Sandbox Date Annotator API].
-The Date Annotator is one of the first NLP Tools that can be benchmarked on [nlpsandbox.io].
 A Date Annotator takes as input a clinical note and outputs a list of predicted date annotations found in the clinical note.

-The stub available in the folder [server](server/) has been generated from the OpenAPI specification of the NLP Sandbox Date Annotator API ([openapi.json](openapi.json)) using the [OpenAPI generator].
+The stub available in the folder [server](server/) has been generated from the OpenAPI specification of the NLP Sandbox Date Annotator API ([openapi.json](openapi.json)) using the [OpenAPI generator] -- just don't expect much from it as this API service will return the string "do some magic!" to all the requests it receives!

 **Important**: The Docker image built using the CI/CD workflow of this repository is used as part of the documentation of the [nlpsandbox.io].
-Please visit the GitHub repository [nlpsandbox/nlpsandbox-schemas] for more information and actual example implementations of this annotator.
+Please visit this website for more information and actual example implementations of this annotator.

 ## Usage